 Be that as it may, its sheer size doesn’t deter several hundred hikers, mountain climbers, and thrill-seekers from exploring its snow-capped peaks and glacial valleys each year.
 For the intrepid adventurer, Denali is the perfect playground for an out-of-this-world adventure experience.

-Denali’s setting, Denali National Park and Preserve is as much a spectacle as its fabled peaks.
-When hiking Denali National Park, you’ll be exploring a vast boreal forest, over 6 million acres of tundra, and massive ice-capped mountains.
+Denali’s setting, Denali National Park and Preserve, is as much a spectacle as its fabled peaks.
+When hiking Denali National Park, you’ll explore a vast boreal forest, over 6 million acres of tundra, and massive ice-capped mountains.

 How many hiking trails are in Denali National Park?

-Hikers will find two ways to hike Denali, so you’re bound to encounter one of these methods in your Denali hiking tours.
+Hikers will find two ways to hike Denali, so you will encounter one of these methods in your Denali hiking tours.
 You can hike Denali on a marked trail or go off-trail to your heart’s desire in whatever direction you wish to go.

 Hiking on a marked trail